 “If you build it, they will come” is a nice sentiment, but it doesn’t always work, especially in the financial services space.
 Why?
 Simply because investors have so many options to choose from when searching for an advisor to work with.

-This means marketing is crucial for independent RIAs who are attempting to gain a foothold in an industry that’s already dominated by larger firms.
-And brand awareness and visibility are key to gaining attention and building a loyal client base.
+This means marketing can be especially relevant for independent RIAs who are attempting to gain a foothold in an industry that’s already dominated by larger firms.
+And brand awareness and visibility can also help firms gain attention and build a loyal client base.

 Frequently Asked Questions (FAQs)